 CASA Gambia has been raising funds since early 2018.
 Through local campaigns and international crowdfunding, hundreds of people got involved into improving the educational facilities for the Brufut children.
 The project is co-funded by a range of Dutch foundations such as: MRC-Holland, St. Childcare Education Foundation (CHEF), Wilde Ganzen and Elizabeth Strouven, to enhance learning in a conducive learning environment.

 D 2.6 million Rehabilitation Project for Brufut Lower Basic School

-This initiative was initiated by some natives of Brufut to augment the standard of Brufut Lower Basic School in order to improve quality education.
-Since its establishment in 1961, the community-based school has been challenged with meagre resources of facilities prompting support from partners abroad and locals.
+This project was initiated by some natives of Brufut to improve the standard of Brufut Lower Basic School for better education.
+Since its establishment in 1961, the community-based school has been challenged with to little resources, prompting support from partners abroad and locals.

 The chairman of CASA-Gambia, Ebrima Jatta, said since education is the bedrock of any empowerment initiative, children must be included and supported, he disclosed that through CASA’s efforts, they have managed to:

 - build 11 new toilets and renovate all the old toilets in the school,

 - re-wire the electricity cables through the school,

 - build a new gate for the school at the main entrance,